You don’t need to be a professional artist to come up with a compelling narrative and turn that concept into a reality.

 Of course, the partner you work with will have a dramatic effect on your results.

-Search carefully for someone who has relevant experience and seems like a good fit for your unique project.
+Search carefully for someone who is invested in your project and seems like a good fit.

-You should also stay closely involved with your storyboard partner throughout the creative journey.
+You should stay closely involved with your storyboard partner throughout the creative journey.

 It might take some back and forth to come up with a storyboard that you feel confident in.

-When you hear the word “storyboard,” you probably think of a set of sketches or drawings that illustrate the proposed narrative.
+When you hear the word “storyboard,” you probably think of a sketches or drawings that illustrate the narrative.

-While storyboarding often involves visuals, the truth is that you can create a great storyboard with nothing but words.
+It’s true that storyboarding typically involves visuals, but you can also create a great storyboard with nothing but words.

-If you aren’t confident in your drawing skills, consider writing down the instructions you would give to a professional storyboard artist.
+If you aren’t confident in your drawing skills, start by writing down the instructions you would give to a storyboard artist.

-Getting your thoughts on paper will help you see how everything fits together without requiring you to spend the time or money involved in producing a visual storyboard.
+This way, you can see how everything fits together without taking the time or money to produce a visual storyboard.

-Of course, creating a written storyboard will also make it easier to transition to a traditional storyboard if you ever decide that you need a visual device.
+Creating a written storyboard will also make it easier to develop a conventional storyboard if you ever find yourself wanting visuals.

-Regardless of your creative style or your typical approach to storyboards, you should be able to find a great mobile or desktop app that offers everything you’re looking for.
+Regardless of your creative style or approach, you can find a great mobile or desktop app that offers everything you’re looking for.

-Canva, for example, gives users a deep library of stock assets and templates plus helpful editing tools at no charge.
+Canva, for example, offers a deep library of stock assets and templates plus helpful editing tools at no charge.

-This list of the best storyboarding software in 2022 is a great way to start if you’re interested in working with a digital storyboarding platform.
+This list of the best storyboarding software in 2024 is a great way to start looking for digital storyboarding platforms.

 Taking the relevant images doesn’t involve nearly as much work as filming full scenes or even abbreviated versions, but it can have just as strong of an effect when you’re creating a storyboard.